Cod3Craftsman/boAt_Website/README.md

 HTML – Structure and content of the webpage.

-CSS – Styling, layout, and responsive design
+CSS – Styling, layout, and responsive design.